GaloisInc/cerridwen/README.md

+Cerridwen is (C) 2022 Galois, Inc., and distributed under a standard, three-clause BSD license.
+Please see the file LICENSE, distributed with this software, for specific terms and conditions.

 # Cerridwen
 This repository implements a tool to generate and weight hash of binaries in order to be able to quantify similarities between binaries.
 Inspiration for the algorithm and the unbounded similarity score are taken from "Similarity of Binaries through re-Optimization" (David, Partush and Yahav, PLDI 2017).